EXPLAINER: What happens in the post-mask world of travel?

 WHO IS JUDGE KATHRYN KIMBALL MIZELLE?

-Mizelle, 35, was nominated in 2020 by former President Donald Trump and confirmed in a party-line vote in the Senate, which was then controlled by Republicans, after Trump had lost his bid for re-election.
-She is the youngest Trump appointee on the federal bench, and the American Bar Association had rated her “not qualified” in part because she had only eight years experience in practicing law.
+Mizelle was nominated in 2020 by former President Donald Trump and confirmed in a party-line vote in the Senate, which was then controlled by Republicans, after Trump had lost his bid for re-election.
+At 33 when confirmed, she was the youngest Trump appointee on the federal bench, and the American Bar Association had rated her “not qualified” in part because she had been practicing law for only eight years.

 WILL THE BIDEN ADMINISTRATION RESPOND?

-The White House has acknowledged that because of Mizelle’s order, the mask mandate “is not in effect at this time.”
-The administration could appeal the ruling; it hasn’t said.
+The Justice Department said Tuesday it won’t appeal Mizelle’s ruling unless the CDC believes that the mask requirement is still necessary.
+The announcement doesn’t mean that an appeal is certain, but it signals that one could be filed if the CDC decides later that the mandate should be revived.

 While the mask ban was popular in the beginning, support has waned over time, according to public-opinion polls.
-As state and local mask rules were scrapped, and Americans grew accustomed to going bare-faced, the mandate for transportation drew fire from Republican politicians and some Senate Democrats who face tough re-election fights.
+As state and local mask rules were scrapped, and Americans grew accustomed to going bare-faced, the mandate for transportation drew fire from Republican politicians and several Senate Democrats who face tough re-election fights in November.

 IS THE TIMING OF THIS RIGHT?